ClustML: A Measure of Cluster Pattern Complexity in Scatterplots Learnt from Human-labeled Groupings

-The ClustMe and ClustRank VQMs are used to rank the whole set of $257$ scatterplots available in benchmark dataset 3.
+ClustMe and ClustML are used to rank the $257$ scatterplots from~\cite{taxonomySepme_SedlmairTMT12}.
 Their scores are compared in Figure \ref{fig:benchmark3_ranking257}.
-In this figure, some scatterplots (SPs) at the bottom show details of the dots in the top view.
-Numbers indicate numerical identifiers of the SPs in the dataset.
-SPs $28, 36, 102$ and $72, 114, 130$ are scored far higher by ClustRank ($\in [5.9,9.9]$) than by ClustMe ($\in [3.9,4.9]$).
-ClustMe scored them the same as SPs $108$ and $216$, while they show far clearer group structures as correctly measured by ClustRank.
-SPs $30$ and $240$ are scored higher by ClustRank than $244$ while showing similar low structure pattern better measured by ClustMe. $238$ is correctly scored low by both VQM, while $169$ is slightly undervalued by ClustRank.
-Both VQM also correctly measure complex groupings in SPs $56, 221, 229$.
-Overall, ClustRank shows a slight advantage over ClustMe in ranking these scatterplots.
+Scatterplots (SPs) at the bottom show details of the dots in the top view.
+Numbers indicate identifiers of the SPs in the dataset.
+The caption of the figure gives detailed observations.
+ClustML seems more sensitive to cluster sharpness, while ClustMe seems more sensitive to cluster numerosity.

-\subsection{Interpretation of Vanbelle Kappa with a worst-case analysis}
+\subsection{Interpretation of Vanbelle kappa with a worst-case analysis}

-To better understand the meaning of these ranking scores, we compute the Vanbelle index when altering randomly $10000$ times, $k$ of the $435$ ClustRank decisions, for each $k\in\{1,\dots,435\}$.
-By alteration we mean changing any of $<$,$=$ or $>$ order relations to a different order relation picked randomly among the same set.
-The resulting distribution of the Vanbelle Kappa for each value of $k$ is displayed in Figure \ref{fig:clustme_clustrank_altered_vanbelle_bootstrap_exp2}.
-ClustRank score requires between $r_{min}=9$ ($2\%$) and $r_{max}=49$ ($11\%$) alterations, with $r=20$ ($4.6\%$) on average, to get down to ClustMe score.
+To better understand the meaning of these ranking scores, we compute the Vanbelle index when altering $10000$ times, $k$ ClustML decisions for each $k\in\{1,\dots,435\}$ randomly.
+By alteration, we mean changing any of $<$, $=$, or $>$ order relations to a different order relation from the same set.
+The resulting distribution of the Vanbelle Kappa for each value of $k$ is displayed in Figure \ref{fig:clustme_ClustML_altered_vanbelle_bootstrap_exp2}.
+The ClustML score decreases in proportion to the number of alterations.
+It requires between $r_{min}=9$ ($2\%$) and $r_{max}=49$ ($11\%$) alterations, with $r=20$ ($4.6\%$) on average, to get down to the ClustMe score.

 Altering a decision occurs whenever the order of two of the scatterplots is changed.
-For instance, on average, the difference between ClustRank and ClustMe is equivalent to move a single scatterplot down or up by $20$ positions in the total ordering, or changing rank of more scatterplots by a total of $20$ rank alterations.
+For instance, on average, the difference between ClustML and ClustMe is equivalent to moving a single scatterplot down or up by $20$ positions in the total ordering or changing the rank of more scatterplots by a total of $20$ rank alterations.